CAMBI-tech/BciPy/language_model/dockerRun.md

 docker build -t lmimage
 ```

-Now the image is build
+Now the image is built

 -----------------------
 3.
-WHEN FINISHING WORKING WITH DOCKER
+When finishing working with docker
 Stop the VM